 The Design Annual is also a masterclass in print design itself, boasting an embossed diffuser foil on the front, back and spine, plus soft-touch laminate and a spot-UV.
 (Read more about the Design Annual 2016.)

-The first major publication devoted to legendary graphic designer Lance Wyman's entire output, Lance Wyman: The Monograph is a true print highlight of 2015.
+The first major publication devoted to legendary graphic designer Lance Wyman's entire output, Lance Wyman: The Monograph is a true print highlight of recent years.

 It showcases the achievements of a long and productive career through 464 stunning pages – from his early work for General Motors, through his iconic designs for the Mexico 68 Olympics, to the Minnesota Zoo and his more recent projects.